jcfernan/ebird-histogramr-cli/README.md

 # eBird Histogram Reader CLI (ebird-histogramr-cli)
-####v0.2.0
+#### v1.0.0

 A CLI tool for parsing eBird ["BarChart" histogram files](http://help.ebird.org/customer/portal/articles/1010553-understanding-the-ebird-bar-charts).

 ## Features

 Currently, the only feature is conversion of an eBird Histogram into a CSV.
-More features coming soon!
+I expect I'll add more in the future.

 ## Installation